CTristan/lobotomy-corporation-mods/README.md

 * v1.0.1 - Fixed an issue with Bad Luck Protection for Gifts
 * v1.0 - First mod: Bad Luck Protection for Gifts

+## What the version numbers mean

+Major.minor.patch.0

+* Major version is the total number of mods created.
+* Minor version is if there are new additions to existing mods.
+* Patch version is for bug fixes.
+* Fourth value is for development purposes only.

 ## Building

 The original game files are required which are not provided.
 My current